Research

 Topics

 As I have focused in narrowly on developing methods for online data collection with children, I have broadened the topics I am involved with investigating.
-However, I maintain a strong interest in two topics that have formed the core of much of my work: moral psychology, and how children learn.
+However, I maintain a strong interest in two topics that have formed the core of much of my work: moral psychology, and educational psychology.
 Please see my Publications page for various papers on both of these topics.